TJ-Albertson/Cloudbox-API/README.md

 # Cloudbox API

 Queries mongoDB and holds files for Cloudbox App.
-Auth0 JWT is required to access all routes.
+An Auth0 JWT is required in the authorization header to access all routes.

 ## Routes